 These may add some features to your browsing capabilities using Safari but it might also cause glitches so removing these might help alleviate the problem and allow your browser to function as it used to.

 Just follow these steps to disable Extensions and Plug-ins so as to reset Safari on Mac:

 This may be a drastic move for some but there is no harm in trying.
-Just like some apps out there that has certain bugs that are fixed with removing and installing the app back you can also do this with Safari on your Mac.
+Just like some apps out there that have certain bugs that are fixed with removing and installing the app back you can also do this with Safari on your Mac.

 There is a "But" to this though.
 Uninstalling would only work for earlier OS versions but if you are running a newer one i.e. OS X El Capitan (10.11) or macOS Sierra the only thing that can be done is a reset to default settings.

 When you do have an older version and you would want to uninstall it keep in mind that it is not as easy as dragging it to the trash bin.
 Along with it comes other files that you would also need to completely remove.
-Although it will be a little bit complicated since you would need to be extra careful on which files you are deleting.
+Although it will be a little bit complicated since you would need to be extra careful about which files you are deleting.

 The wrong ones might affect your Mac's functionality.
-To sum it up this particular solution is not that advisable however for the brave of heart and risk taker we included it as an alternative way to try to fix the problem.
+To sum it up this particular solution is not that advisable however for the brave of heart and risk-taker we included it as an alternative way to try to fix the problem.

 None of the basic stuff mentioned above worked for you?
 Before concluding that it is something else other than your browser acting up might as well give the iMyMac PowerMyMac's Browser cleanup tool a shot.
 This is going to be worth your time as it has been tagged as one of the best in terms of fixing issues with Safari among other things.

-It just doesn't clean everything at one go like your browsing history and cookies it allows you to be able to keep some of them by giving you the freedom to choose especially if you have websites that you frequently visit.
+It just doesn't clean everything at one go like cookies and browsing history, it allows you to be able to keep some of them by giving you the freedom to choose especially if you have websites that you frequently visit.
 It is convenient with its fast scanning and easy to use features that even a novice at technical stuff can maneuver through the software without worrying about doing something wrong in the process.

 Downloading is easy (you can use the trial version, free Download, and free Clean 500MB Data).
 Once you have completed the installation process launch the program.

 Once the scan has completed you will be shown a detailed list of all scanned data from Safari (if you have other browsers that you use on your Mac these will be scanned too and info will also be displayed).
 You now have a preview wherein you can double-check which data you would want to be removed.

 When you have made sure of your choice on which information saved on your browser to erase click on the "Clean" button at the bottom part of the page.
 All you have to do now is wait for the cleaner to complete erasing the data then you can try to re-launch safari to see that the issue has been fixed.

 Almost everything nowadays can be done online and thankfully we have browsers that help make finding information easier for us.
 But no browser is safe from issues and when the time comes that you are having problems with Safari know that you are not the first.
 But there is no need to panic or worry too much.
 The above mentioned basic steps to take in trying to fix or reset safari on Mac proved to be useful to users who have gone through the same ordeal.

 If ever none of them worked for you, you can put your mind at ease that iMyMac PowerMyMac will be able to save the day for you.
 It is a top-rated third-party tool that dozens have tried and tested to provide results.
 You will have a friendly experience with tons of free features to enjoy.
 It is 100% secure so you won't need to worry about your private data.
-Download it now and be one of the many satisfied users out there.
+Free download it now and be one of the many satisfied users out there.